-The Subsidized Child Care Program is one of North Carolina’s longest-running welfare programs.
-The state began offering subsidies for child care services in 1964.
+The state began offering subsidies for child care services in 1964, making the Subsidized Child Care Program one of North Carolina’s longest-running welfare programs.
 The program provides vouchers to eligible families for child care services offered in any number of settings — licensed child care centers, family child care homes, religious-sponsored programs, and informal arrangements such as care by a relative or care in the child’s home.

 To qualify, parents must meet both situational and financial criteria.
 Parents must be employed (or seeking employment) or enrolled in an education program.
-They may also qualify if their child has developmental needs or is receiving child protective and/or welfare services.
-Income eligibility depends on income and family size, but subsidy recipients are required to contribute between 7 and 10 percent of gross income to the cost of child care.
+They may also qualify if their child has developmental needs or is receiving child protective or welfare services.
+Income eligibility depends on income and family size, but subsidy recipients are required to contribute to the cost of child care.

-- The total budget for child care subsidies in North Carolina was $342.3 million in 2015-16.
-The North Carolina General Assembly provided $42.2 million of that total.
+- The total budget for child care subsidies (including administration) in North Carolina was $388.7 million in Fiscal Year 2016-17.
+The North Carolina General Assembly provided approximately 20 percent of the total.

-- North Carolina has nearly 4,700 regulated child care centers and over 2,100 regulated family child care homes.
+- North Carolina has over 4,500 regulated child care centers and over 1,700 regulated family child care homes.
 Approximately nine out of 10 parents who receive a child care subsidy choose to send their children to child care centers.

-- Over 30,000 children were on wait lists for the Subsidized Child Care Program as of October 2015.
-In general, wait lists reflect economic conditions and federal government funding levels.
+- Over 35,000 eligible children were on wait lists for the Subsidized Child Care Program as of November 2017.
+In general, wait lists reflect economic conditions and federal funding levels.

-- Use longitudinal administrative data on child care subsidy participation to assess entry, exit, and reentry trends and the impact of eligibility, provider, and program funding changes on household income and child care arrangements.
+- Collect, analyze, and disseminate longitudinal data on child care subsidy participation to assess entry, exit, and re-entry trends and to detail the impact of eligibility, provider, and program funding changes on household income and child care arrangements.
 Child care subsidies should furnish financial stability for adults and promote developmental gains for children.

 - Determine whether there is a relationship between subsidy use in North Carolina and children’s social-emotional, cognitive, health, and behavioral development.
 Child care subsidies should provide both short- and long-term benefits, not just supervision, for participating children.